haydentaylor121/LSPD-Utility/README.md

 Thank you for choosing TitanBot for your Discord server!
 We're constantly working to improve and add new features based on community feedback.

 *Last updated: May 2026*

+## LSPD Punishment System

+The `/punish issue` command allows authorized staff to:

+- Issue a punishment
+- Assign a configured punishment role
+- Create a punishment log in a Forum channel
+- Attach evidence
+- Send the member a punishment memorandum
+- Record member acknowledgement
+- Link members to the appeal channel
+- Track IA, department hub, role, and roster processing

+### Required environment variables

+See `.env.example` for the punishment system settings.

+### Required Discord permissions

+The bot requires:

+- View Channels
+- Send Messages
+- Send Messages in Threads
+- Create Public Threads
+- Embed Links
+- Attach Files
+- Read Message History
+- Manage Roles

+The bot's role must be positioned above every punishment role it needs to assign.